-Group 1 - customers that on average are paying their bills before due date.
+Group 1 - fixed line related customers that on average are paying their bills before due date and mobile related customers with no disconnections in the last 12 month.

-Group 2 - customers that on average are paying their bills on due date.
+Group 2 - fixed line related customers that on average are paying their bills on due date and mobile related customers with up to 3 disconnections in the last 12 month.

-Group 3 - customers that on average are paying their bills after due date.
+Group 3 - fixed line related customers that on average are paying their bills after due date and mobile related customers with more than 3 disconnections in the last 12 month.